add function to submit data with registry entities

 this could be presumably added to the admindb access script in perl.

-#2 Updated by Shaun Walbridge over 12 years ago
+Updated by Shaun Walbridge about 16 years ago

 Bug fixed by fixing four aspects of Metacat: